- What is Parkinson’s disease?

-Parkinson’s disease is an extensively researched condition.
-It is a progressive neurological condition that affects dopamine-producing cells in a part of the brain called the substantial nigra.
-The reduction of dopamine results in movement problems including involuntary shaking, or tremor, muscle stiffness, or rigidity, and very slow movements (bradykinesia).
-A person with PD may experience walking with a shuffling gait – hunched over with limited arm movement.
-Muscle cramps and spasms are not uncommon; and there is a reduction in facial expressions, which can affect how people interpret meaning.
+Parkinson’s is a progressive neurological condition that affects dopamine-producing cells in a part of the brain called the substantial nigra.
+The reduction of dopamine results in movement problems including involuntary shaking or tremor – these are the classic symptoms most people associate with PD.
+A person with PD may also experience muscle stiffness, or rigidity, and very slow movements (bradykinesia).
+They may walk with a shuffling gait – hunched over with limited arm movement.
+Muscle cramps and spasms are not uncommon.
+The person may also find facial expression difficult, which can affect how people interpret meaning.
 Fine finger movements can also be a challenge.
-PD is also associated with speech problems, called dysarthria, and swallowing problems, called dysphagia.
+PD is also associated with speech problems (dysarthria) and swallowing problems (dysphagia).

-In addition, PD raises the risk of developing cognitive impairments and frequently occurs with memory problems.
-Depression is common, and it is not just as a reaction to the disease.
-The medicines used to manage the disease can cause visual hallucinations, and people with PD may think they see animals and people, especially deceased relatives and pets.
-Sometimes these hallucinations can occur even when people are not taking medication.
+Having PD increases the risk of developing cognitive impairments and memory problems.
+Depression is a common symptom: not just as a reaction to the disease.
+Medicines prescribed to manage PD can cause visual hallucinations, and people with PD may think they see animals and people, especially deceased relatives and pets.
+Sometimes hallucinations can occur even if someone is not on medication for their Parkinson’s.

-Parkinson’s disease is a progressive condition, which means that symptoms will not improve as time passes.
-However, advances in treatment options means that people diagnosed with Parkinson’s disease now have a near-normal life expectancy.
-Medications that create or act like dopamine or inhibit the breakdown of dopamine are often prescribed.
-Professionals such as a physiotherapist, occupational therapist, speech and language therapist and dietician can provide solutions to increase independence and quality of life for people diagnosed with Parkinson’s disease.
+Parkinson’s disease is progressive, meaning symptoms will not improve as time passes.
+Prescription medications that create or act like dopamine or inhibit the breakdown of dopamine can ease symptoms.
+Advances in treatment options mean that a person diagnosed with Parkinson’s disease is now likelier to have a near-normal life expectancy.
+Support from a physiotherapist, occupational therapist, speech and language therapist and dietician can help to increase independence and quality of life.

 - What type of AAC is best?

 The best AAC system will depend on a variety of factors including a person’s motor symptoms, cognitive abilities, speech and language skills, attitude and personal preferences.
-Many speech and language therapists think that amplifiers, alphabet boards and picture charts can help people with Parkinson’s disease as they begin to experience difficulties with their speech and its volume.
-If their speech deteriorates further, a high-tech device with a voice output function may be helpful.
+Voice amplifiers, alphabet boards and picture charts can help people with Parkinson’s disease as they begin to experience various speech difficulties.
+If their speech deteriorates further, a hi-tech device with a voice output function may be helpful.